 Show the relation between promotional expenses and football as well as revenue growth.
 These three related variables can be plotted effectively with a bubble chart.
 The X-axis would highlight daily footfall while Y-axis would show promotional expenses.
 The area than inside the plot will show how corresponding figures for these two parameters; the bubble sizes would then show revenue that has been generated as well.
 This lends an effective picture to the sales and marketing team as to how effective their promos have been.

 Analyze Online PPC Campaigns

 Comparing CPC and clicks to conversions in online PPC campaigns.
 These are related and important parameters for web marketers.
 In order to know whether ones excess spending leads to more CPC and clicks, a bubble chart would prove useful.
 The volume of conversions would be shown in the bubble sizes.

 In general, bubble charts help in visualization of growth or fall as the bubble sizes denote.
 Bringing in three parameters also makes a chart more meaningful and comprehensive.

 Scatter plotting and bubble charts are analytical tools that are used in different business, marketing or any data analyses scenarios.
 They help compare data across different variables; however, there are certain commonalities as well as differences between these two chart forms.

-The differences are mainly two between scatter plots and bubble graphs.
-In scatter plotting the circles or dots do not have any width or size aspect; they can be mere dots or circles but they represent two variables.
+There are two main differences between scatter plots and bubble graphs.
+In scatter plotting, the circles or dots do not have any width or size aspect; they can be mere dots or circles but they represent two variables.
 On the other hand, bubble graphs are essentially three-dimensional graphs.
 The bubbles and their sizes and volumes are not ad hoc but they represent the third parameter.

 Hence, if a scatter plot represents sales amount and profit, a bubble chart can include a third parameter that could be a sales order quantity as represented by the bubble sizes.